-- F. Do not give help to other students or receive help from any student during a test either verbally or nonverbally. - G. Do not give any test information to other students between testing times and after testing times. - H. Once the Blackboard test is complete, review the exam and rationales while in the testing room. - I. Once the test is complete, leave the testing center immediately.
-Do not wait to ask peers/students their grade or discuss test questions. - J. Students will not engage in any cheating activities, including but not limited to those scenarios listed in Section IV above. - VI.
-STUDENT RESPONSIBILITIES DURING TEST REVIEW/REMEDIATION - A. Students may review their individual exam results with an instructor after any module exam.
+VII.
+STUDENT RESPONSIBILITIES DURING TEST REVIEW/REMEDIATION

+- A. Students may review their individual exam results with an instructor after any module exam.
 Appointments should be scheduled within two weeks of the exam.
 No module exam may be reviewed after the next scheduled module exam is given.
 Final exam will not be reviewed. - B. Cell phones and audio recording equipment are to be turned off.
-All personal electronic devices should be placed in backpacks or purses. - C. Test questions in any form must not be shared, discussed or copied on social media.
+All personal electronic devices should be placed in backpacks or purses away from the review area. - C. Test questions in any form must not be shared, discussed or copied on social media.
 Examples include but are not limited to Facebook, Twitter, Instagram, blogs, etc. - D. Students will not engage in any cheating activities, including but not limited to those scenarios listed above.